Get more stuff like this

 Delivered by AWS engineers, this 1-hour video covers:

-- The fundamentals of the microservices architectural approach
+- The fundamentals of the Amazon microservices, the architectural approach

 - Best practices for designing microservices on AWS